-DeFi and Yield
+DeFi and Yield farming protocols

 Examples of DeFi Protocols Offering "Yield"

-With the growth of the DeFi space and its potential, so has there been an explosion in protocols offering DeFi services and yield opportunities.
+With the growth of the DeFi space and its potential, so has there been an explosion in protocols offering DeFi services and crypto yield farming opportunities.
 Many of these protocols will build on an existing chain, which then gives opportunities for yield farmers to seek out the best earnings they can muster, and within one ecosystem to use several DeFi protocols to compound returns.

 By far the most popular blockchain, Ethereum offers a lot of DeFi applications that can be leveraged for yield farming.

 It is one of the most popular and core protocols of the yield farming ecosystem.
 It enables users to lend and borrow assets.
-Any user with an Ethereum wallet can provide assets to Compound's liquidity pools and earn the rewards.
+Any user with an Ethereum wallet can provide assets to Compound's liquidity pools and earn the liquidity incentives rewards.
 The rewards are in-kind (lend USDC and get more USDC back) and in the protocol's governance token (COMP) as a bonus.

 One of the first DeFi projects incorporating a decentralized lending platform to support the creation of DAI, a stablecoin linked to the USD value.
 The platform is developed on the Ethereum blockchain, where Ethereum smart contracts manage the crypto loans.
 The users can lock collateral assets such as USDC, ETH, WBTC, or BAT in a Maker Vault to generate DAI against the collateral they have locked in the vault.